takado8/InteliGarden/README.md

 # InteliGarden

-Autonomous plant watering machine, based on Rasberry Pi Zero, with aplication for android, iOS and windows 10, wchich allows to easly manage InteliGarden.
+Autonomous plant watering machine, based on Rasberry Pi Zero, with an aplication for android, iOS and windows 10, wchich allows to easly manage InteliGarden.

 Solution consists of following parts:

 1. Raspberry Pi Zero with Wifi and rasbian system.
-Python has GPIO.RPi library, that allows access raspberry PINs and with them, we can      communicate with almoast every type of sensor, engine ect.
+Python has GPIO.RPi library, that allows access raspberry PINs and with them, we can      communicate with many type of sensor, engines ect.
-2. Water tank with water level sensor I/O - reminds user when water level is low, and prevents the pumps from turning on if the water        would run out.
-Pumps I use cannot run 'on air', without some fluid flow.
-It may cause damage.
+2. Water tank with water level sensor - reminds when water level is low, and prevents the pumps from turning on if there is no water.
 3. Two water pumps, allows to watering two groups of plants, that has different water needs.
 4. Two soil moisture sensors, each for one watering group.
 Sensor detect if soil moisturness is below, or over the threshold.
-5. Rain sensor - this solution will work outdoor.
-We don't want to water plants, if there is no need to.
-Aplication will check if there      was rainig recently, and if so, for how long and how intense.
-Than it checks moisture level to be sure and makes decision wether        to water as planned or reschedule.
-If it decides to rescedule, it will check moisture sensors more often for those group and wil        water plants that was skipped in last cycle, if soil gets dry before next water cycle.
+5. Rain sensor - if there was raining recently, program decides to rescedule, it will check moisture sensors more often for those group  and wil        water plants that was skipped in last cycle, if soil gets dry before next water cycle.
 6. Three power relays - allows to set one for each pump and one for both moisture sensors.
 7. Wiring, piping, power supply.